emmajanedrews/base-template/_posts/2017-05-05-we-dont-play-games-when-it-comes-to-achieving-results-for-you.md

 ---

-{% include youtube.html %}Playgrounds are a lot of fun for kids.
+{% include youtube.html %}
+Playgrounds are a lot of fun for kids.
 They can be fun for us, too.
 However, you don’t want the job of helping you buy or sell a home becoming a game for your agent.

 If you’re looking to buy or sell here in Palm Beach County, you probably know about some of the many challenges that could cause the deal to fall apart.
 There are issues with financing and inspections that may need to be solved.
 Lack of experience could play a role as well.